qualeus/OLD_Simulatio/README.md

     └───cmake
         └───SFML
 ```
-You can now run teh build.bat file and press 5 to compile and run the demo code.
+You can now run the build.bat file and press 5 to compile and run the demo code.

 ## Built With